 In 2004 Estonia joined both NATO and the European Union.
 According to Countryaah, the country has also been part of the euro zone since 2011.

 Estonia is a multiethnic society: Estonians make up only 69 percent of the country’s 1.3 million inhabitants, 26 percent are Russians.
 In addition, minorities from Ukraine, Belarus and Finland live here.
-According to Allcitypopulation, a total of 100 different nations live in the small state.
+A total of 100 different nations live in the small state.

 The relationship between the population groups is not uncomplicated.
 The integration of the Russians who moved there during the Soviet era or who were deliberately settled in the course of the Russification by the Soviets creates difficulties and leads to tensions.
 The language, an important part of integration, plays a major role: some of the Russian population still does not speak Estonian.